daviddalpiaz/appliedstats/model-building.md

 | Simple  | 1.71 | 1.45 |
 | Complex | 1.41 | 2.07 |

-The more "complex", wiggly, model fits the training data much better as it has a much lower train RMSE.
+The more "complex," wiggly, model fits the training data much better as it has a much lower train RMSE.
 However, we see that the "simple" model fits the test data much better, with a much lower test RMSE.
-This means that the complex model has *overfit* the data, and we prefer the simple model.
+This means that the complex model has *overfit* to the data, and we prefer the simple model.
 When choosing a model for prediction, we prefer a model that predicts unseen data.

 In practice, you can't simply generate more data to evaluate your models.
 Instead we split existing data into data used to fit the model (train) and data used to evaluate the model (test).
 Never fit a model with test data.